 @ Secret garden: Home cooked Vietnamese, again in a beautiful setting.

 For first-timers it’s easy to plan one or two full days of activities.

-# Skybar: There must be a thousand places calling themselves a skybar in HCM.
-The EON Heli bar on the 51st floor of Bitexco Financial Tower is the highest one.
+— Skybar: There must be a thousand places calling themselves a skybar in HCM, but the EON Heli bar on the 51st floor of Bitexco Financial Tower is the highest one.
 The ambiance is great, the view is great, the cocktails are great and the music is great, my company was great.
 Just great.
 What more does one need?! (no entrance fee, cocktails for 220.000VND – check their website for up-to-date happy hour times!)